8 Things Not to Carry in Your Wallet

 Is your wallet putting you at risk of identity fraud?
 To be more precise, are you carrying things in your wallet that would make it easier for thieves to steal your identity, access your accounts or run up charges in your name?

 Americans lose billions of dollars every year to identity fraud.
-In 2021 alone, more than 15 million U.S. consumers lost a total of $24 billion as a result of thieves stealing their personal information for financial gain, according to the 2022 Javelin Identity Fraud Study.
-The average per victim loss was $1,551, up from $201 in 2020.
+In 2023 alone, about 15 million U.S. consumers lost a total of $23 billion as a result of thieves stealing their personal information for financial gain, according to the 2024 Javelin Identity Fraud Study.
+Victims spent an average of 10 hours in 2023 resolving issues stemming from identity fraud, up from an average of six hours in 2022.

 Although identity thieves are increasingly gaining access to victims’ personal information online, many still use low-tech methods such as stealing wallets.
 So make sure you’re not carrying these eight things in your wallet to limit the damage that can be done if it is lost or stolen.